grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 excerpt: 'This section covers the important aspect of metrics management in k6.
 How and what kind of metrics k6 collects automatically (_built-in_ metrics), and what custom metrics you can make k6 collect.'
 ---

-This section covers the important aspects of metrics management in k6:  what kind of metrics k6 collects automatically (_built-in_ metrics), and what custom metrics you can make k6 collect.
+_Metrics_ measure how a system performs under test conditions.
+By default, k6 automatically collects built-in metrics.
+Besides built-ins, you can also make custom metrics.

+Metrics fall into four broad types:
+- _Counters_ sum values.
+- _Gauges_ track the latest value.
+- _Rates_ track how frequently a non-zero value occurs.
+- _Trends_  calculate statistical patterns over time.

 ## Built-in metrics

-The _built-in_ metrics are the ones that are output to stdout when you run the simplest possible k6 test:
+The _built-in_ metrics output to `stdout` when you run the simplest possible k6 test:

 <CodeGroup lineNumbers={[true]}>